-With the new change to "kW vs kVA" requirements, this exception may become more frequently used since test data indicating the kW ratings specifically, may not be on file.
+With the new requirements in this specification, this exception may become more frequently used since test data may not be on file.
 The manufacturer still has to meet the QUALIFICATIONS OF MANUFACTURER paragraph, and all of the Special Factory Tests will still be subject to being witnessed by the government with the Routine tests.

-[As an exception, when the manufacturer does not have the special factory tests for the specific unit characteristics already on file, the manufacturer may conduct the special factory tests on the first "production unit" along with the routine tests.][The manufacturer must test [one] [] unit[s] at the same time scheduled for routine tests, of each rating and size converter.]To assure compliance with the specification, these tests are also subject to government witnessing at the same time as the routine tests.
-For all tests which require full load, use 1.0 power factor unless otherwise noted.
-For all tests that are "not already on file", connect loads to the converter with an aircraft power cable assembly, 32 meters 105 feet long, similar to the specified project aircraft power cable assembly.
+[As an exception, when the manufacturer does not have the special factory tests for the specific unit characteristics already on file, the manufacturer may conduct the special factory tests on the first "production unit" along with the routine tests.][ The manufacturer must test [one][\\\\] unit[s] at the same time scheduled for routine tests, of each rating and size converter.]
+To assure compliance with the specification, these tests are also subject to government witnessing at the same time as the routine tests.
+For all tests which require full load, use the nameplate full load kW of the unit being tested, unless otherwise noted.
+For all tests that are "not already on file", connect loads to the converter with an aircraft power cable assembly, 43 meters 140 feet long, similar to the specified project aircraft power cable assembly.
 Monitor and record all data at the load end of the cable, unless otherwise noted.
 The tests conducted on the unit must include the following: